googleapis/google-cloud-ruby/OVERVIEW.md

 [Google Cloud Storage](https://cloud.google.com/storage/) ([docs](https://cloud.google.com/storage/docs/json_api/)) allows you to store data on Google infrastructure with very high reliability, performance and availability, and can be used to distribute large data objects to users via direct download.

-See the [gcloud-ruby Storage API documentation](rdoc-ref:Gcloud::Storage) to learn how to connect to Cloud Storage using this library.
+See the {Gcloud::Storage gcloud-ruby Storage API documentation} to learn how to connect to Cloud Storage using this library.

 ```ruby
 require "gcloud"